sarcas/ThinkUp/docs/source/contribute/developers/writecode/styleguide/php.rst

 PHP Code Style Guide
 ====================

 This is the Code Style guide for PHP.
-See the :doc:`main page </contribute/developers/writecode/styleguide/index>` for general guidelines and guides specific to other languages.
+See the main :doc:`main page </contribute/developers/writecode/styleguide/index>` page for general guidelines and guides specific to other languages.

 Assume we're using `the Drupal PHP coding style <http://drupal.org/coding-standards>`_ unless otherwise noted here.